 Michigan football schedule 2024: 2 CFP teams, juicy home slate in expanded Big Ten

-Michigan football is the 2023 national championship, but let's look ahead to the 2024 schedule.
+Michigan football is the 2023 national champion, but let's look ahead to its 2024 schedule.

 Michigan steamrolled through 2023 for a perfect 15-0 season and another piece of hardware to add to the trophy case in the final year of the four-team playoff era.
-Next year, Michigan will try to start the 12-team playoff era in the same manner despite a tougher schedule — on paper — thanks to the expanded Big Ten conference and a nonconference date with a 2023 CFP semifinalist.
+Next season, Michigan will try to start the 12-team playoff era in the same manner despite a tougher schedule — on paper — thanks to the expanded Big Ten conference and a nonconference date with a 2023 CFP semifinalist.
+The Wolverines do have eight home games against four road games.

 Michigan takes on Texas, which fell to Washington in the semifinals and joins the SEC, at home in Week 2.